pkra/peterkrautzberger.org/future-mathml2.md

 1) how to do (and improve) mathematical layout using the standards that are actually being implemented)
 2) how to expose the underlying scientific formats such as MathML (but also CML, PhyloXML, CellML etc).

-And both of these are practically solved already.
+And both of these are nearly solved already.

 For 1), we already know that current rendering engines are good enough for math layout.
 And I don't mean client-side rendering via polyfills.
 These days, browsers (IE9+) are good enough to allow you to convert MathML "statically" into HTML or SVG markup so that the result (think of a static HTML page here) is TeX-level layout.
 The problem is that the markup sucks.
 But that's no different from bootstrap grids "sucking" compared to css-grid layout.
 We should build on the currently already possible layout to improve the actually implemented web standards to make that markup cleaner (and thus more performant).